2105494170zhou/Two-axis-gimbal-arduino/README.md

 It uses SimpleFOC for motor control and an MPU6050 IMU.

 ## How to run
-1. Open `src/gimbal.ino` in Arduino IDE.
+1. Open the code in Arduino IDE.
 2. Install SimpleFOC + Adafruit_MPU6050.
 3. Select the right board/port, then upload.